 Edd The Duck Puppet

 Are you of the era that remembers ‘The BBC Broom Cupboard’?
-I bloody am and I don’t mind admitting that I was Gorden The Gopher mad for some time.
+I bleeding am and I don’t mind admitting that I was Gorden The Gopher mad for some time.
 Then along came Edd The Duck…

 I was lucky enough to be given my very own Edd The Duck Puppet which my Mum made random jumpers for so that I could change Edd’s costumes, anything to distract me from the endless squeaking!